Program

 Address from AHISA National Chair, Rev Chris Ivey (Principal, St Andrew's Anglican College)

-1000-1100 Opening Keynote: Michael McQueen
+1000-1100 Opening Keynote: Michael McQueen (Grand Ballroom)

 The New now.
 Preparing for the trends that will dominate a post-COVID world.